Jerrysuper123/artisan-bread-backend/README.md

 # Artisan BREAD Admin Site
-This is the back end admin site support front-end [ecommerce site](https://chic-crostata-11c4b4.netlify.app.
+This is the back end admin site support front-end [ecommerce site](https://chic-crostata-11c4b4.netlify.app).

 The website must be fully functional for the business owner to manage its online business.
-Customers are able to register and log in as users, adding to cart and checking out.
 On the admin site, the business owner is able to manage the order and notify customers when the order is ready to dispatch.

 - Access the live back-end admin page [here](https://artisanbread.herokuapp.com).